trustroots-community/trustrots/src/content/index.md

 - Kasper shares access keys with Callum and later with Robino.
 They become the Ops
 - 2022-07 - A group of current and former volunteers meets online, and talks about Trustroots future.
 Kasper and Callum propose to sunset Trustroots, others disagree
 - 2022-06 - Technical difficulties: [email is down for several weeks](https://grafana.trustroots.org/d/000000002/members?orgId=1&from=1651356000000&to=1659304800000&viewPanel=2), and also [website is down for a couple of days](https://grafana.trustroots.org/d/000000004/messages-detailed?orgId=1&from=1655676000000&to=1657404000000&viewPanel=11).
 People start noticing that Trustroots may have troubles.
-- 2022-05-24 - [Trustroots foundation is dissolved](https://find-and-update.company-information.service.gov.uk/company/09489825) because annual tax documents weren't submitted.
+- 2022-05-24 - [Trustroots foundation is dissolved](https://find-and-update.company-information.service.gov.uk/company/09489825), probably because annual legal documents weren't submitted.
 Mikael stops interacting with the project, Kasper remains the only available person with access to technical infrastructure.
 - 2021-07-29 - [Kasper leaves Trustroots Board of Directors](https://find-and-update.company-information.service.gov.uk/company/09489825/filing-history)
 - 2020-10 - [50k members](https://grafana.trustroots.org/d/000000002/members?orgId=1&from=1601503200000&to=1604185200000)
 - 2018-10-2018-12 - [Trustroots Collective in south of Spain](https://ideas.trustroots.org/2018/08/27/iberian-collective/)